DETAILED ACTION

 Regarding Claim 8, Wang teaches: The remote wireless communication device of claim 1, wherein the one or more processors are configured to: receive access traffic steering, switching, and splitting (ATSSS) information associated with the MA-PDU session: “During a traffic steering or switching process (e.g., when ATSSS rule evaluation results point to or indicate 3GPP access), a WTRU 102 may send data over an associated PDN connection 304 in the EPC 306.”
 (Wang ¶ 0098).

-Regarding Claim 9, Wang teaches: A remote wireless communication device, comprising: a memory; and one or more processors coupled to the memory: “the methods described herein may be implemented in a computer program, software, or firmware incorporated in a computer readable medium for execution by a computer or processor.
+Regarding Claim 9, Wang teaches: A method of wireless communication performed by a remote wireless communications device: “the methods described herein may be implemented in a computer program, software, or firmware incorporated in a computer readable medium for execution by a computer or processor.
 Examples of non-transitory computer-readable storage media include, but are not limited to, a read only memory (ROM), random access memory (RAM), a register, cache memory, semiconductor memory devices, magnetic media such as internal hard disks and removable disks, magneto-optical media, and optical media such as CD-ROM disks, and digital versatile disks (DVDs).
-A processor in association with software may be used to implement a radio frequency transceiver for use in a WTRU 102, UE, terminal, base station, RNC, or any host computer” (Wang ¶ 0139) and configured to: receive an indication to support multiple paths for a protocol data unit (PDU) session: “URSP rules may be configured (e.g., preconfigured) for the WTRU 102 and may include an indication for establishing a MA-PDU session 220” (Wang ¶ 0083); establish a multi-access PDU (MA-PDU) session with a network entity over a direct path: “the WTRU 102 may access the 5GC 115 using a 3GPP access network (e.g., using a second radio technology) via a RAN 113 (or a RAN 104)” (Wang ¶ 0076).
+A processor in association with software may be used to implement a radio frequency transceiver for use in a WTRU 102, UE, terminal, base station, RNC, or any host computer” (Wang ¶ 0139), comprising receiving an indication to support multiple paths for a protocol data unit (PDU) session: “URSP rules may be configured (e.g., preconfigured) for the WTRU 102 and may include an indication for establishing a MA-PDU session 220” (Wang ¶ 0083).

-Wang does not teach: the indication comprising user equipment (UE) route selection policy (URSP) information including an access type preference field set to a value associated with multiple paths, the value associated with the multiple paths indicating that the PDU session is to include a direct path and an indirect path; and configuring the MA-PDU session to include an indirect path via a relay wireless communication device and associated with a non-3GPP interworking function (N3IWF).
+Chen does not teach: the indication comprising user equipment (UE) route selection policy (URSP) information including an access type preference field set to a value associated with multiple paths, the value associated with the multiple paths indicating that the PDU session should be established as a multi-access protocol data unit (MA-PDU) session over a direct path and an indirect path; and configuring the MA-PDU session, based at least in part on discovery of the relay wireless communication device, to include an indirect path via the relay wireless communication device.

 Regarding Claim 9, Pan teaches: configuring the MA-PDU session, in accordance with a sidelink policy indicating a relay wireless communication device with non-3GPP interworking function (N3IWF) support and “The N3IWF provides NAS connectivity to the 5GC and end-to-end security for Remote UEs (see FIG. 6.23.1-1) via UE-to-NW Relay Access.
 The N3IWF treats the Remote UE as any N3GPP UE, i.e. there is no impact on N3IWF.”
 (Pan Col 29 Lines 44-47), to include an indirect path via the relay wireless communication device: “UE-to-Network Relay communication is studied for UE to access network via indirect network communication.
 Basically, Rel-16 5G architectural design (e.g. flow-based QoS communication over PC5/Uu interface) could be taken into consideration.
 In the scenario of UE-to-Network relay communication, a remote UE would access the network (e.g. 5GC) via a relay UE where the remote UE would be in out-of-coverage while the relay UE would be in-coverage.
 The remote UE would communicate with the relay UE via PC5 interface (or called sidelink interface) for accessing the network, while the relay UE would communicate with a base station (e.g. gNB) via Uu interface for forwarding traffic between the remote UE and the network” (Pan Col 37 Lines 36-48).